Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Improving Signature Extraction

 While going through the signature extraction procedure, we made the crucial assumption that $x$ is a critical point of a neuron on the layer we are targeting.
 Since we are trying to extract that layer, we cannot verify this assumption.
-We might be extracting a neuron of a deeper layer.
+We might be extracting a neuron on a deeper layer.
 The authors of \cite{C:CarJagMir20} claim that it is exceedingly unlikely that signatures extracted from critical points on a deeper layer can be merged into a component.
 They conclude that a component of size greater than two is on the target layer.
-In this section, we explain why signatures from deeper layers can indeed be merged, discuss why this can be a problem, and propose potential solutions to address this issue.\\ When we extract from two critical points $x_1$ and $x_2$ of the same neuron in a deeper layer $i+t$ using its preceding layer $i+t-1$, we solve for $y_1$ and $y_2$ in the respective systems below and observe that $y_1$ and $y_2$ can be merged:
+In this section, we first explain why signatures from deeper layers can indeed be merged.
+Second, we propose a two-step solution which consists in discarding deeper points, then deeper components.
+Finally we discuss how noise behaves in very large networks.

+\textbf{The issue: deeper merges.} Assume that we are trying to extract layer $i$.
+From two critical points $x_1$ and $x_2$ of the same neuron in a deeper layer $i+t$, we solve respectively for partial weights $y_1$ and $y_2$ using the preceding layer $i+t-1$ in the systems below.
+Since $x_1$ and $x_2$ are critical points of the same neuron, and we are extracting from the preceding layer, we know that $y_1$ and $y_2$ can be merged.
+We'll see that under a specific scenario, the extraction from $x_1$ and $x_2$ can also be merged when using layer $i-1$ for extraction, inducing noise in our extraction.